-The President, who is headof-state and Commanderin-Chief of the Armed Forces, is indirectly elected by the National Assembly

-(NA) to serve a 6-year term.
+The President, who is head-of-state and Commander-in-Chief of the Armed Forces, is indirectly elected by the National Assembly (NA) to serve a 6-year term.
 A President is eligible for reelection after he has been out of office for 6 years.
 While the Taif Agreement made most presidential powers largely ceremonial, the President remains a powerful figure having several functions, notably appointing the Prime Minister (PM) and Council of Ministers (CM) in consultation with the NA.

+According to the 1943

+National Pact, the

+President must be a

+Maronite Christian.

+Former President,

-According to the 1943 National Pact, the President must be a Maronite Christian.
-Former President, Michel Aoun, is a former army general (see p.
-12-13 of History and Myth) who assumed office in 2016 following a 29-month period during which the office remained vacant (see p.
-15 of History and Myth).
+Michel Aoun, is a former Army general (see History and Myth) who assumed office in 2016 following a 29-month period during which the office remained vacant (see History and Myth).
 President Aoun completed his term and left office on October 2022.
-In June 2023, Parliament failed in its 12th attempt to elect a president.
-Presidency is currently vacant.
+In January 9, 2025, President Joseph Aoun was elected president.

 Executive power is vested in the PM, who is the head-of-government.
 With the support of the CM, the PM oversees the country's day-to-day affairs and advises the President.
 According to the National Pact, the PM must be a Sunni Muslim.
-Lebanon's current PM, Najib Mikati, took office again in September 2021 (see p.
-15 of History and Myth).
+Lebanon's current PM, Nawaf Salam, took office in February 2025 (see History and Myth).